lacaulac/LeicaQPictureGrabber/README.md

 # Compatibility

+tl;dr: This script might work with other Leica or Panasonic cameras since their software seems to be similar, but there's no solid evidence it will.

 While doing preliminary research, I noticed that the Leica Q shares a lot of software similarities (the http-based command interface being the main one) with other cameras such as Panasonic Lumix cameras (not quite sure about the exact names).
 I don't have access to any of those cameras so I can't test this out, but I'd really like to have feedback if this works or not!

 This might also work with other Leica cameras that are supported by their mobile app, but again, I can't really verify this.